LemmaEOF/glowcase/README.md

 ### Hyperlink Block

-Appears as a floating 🌐 symbol, and:
+An empty space with a floating 🌐 symbol that:
 - Displays a custom title on hover
 - Requests to open a custom external link on use